veaos/veaos/README.md

 ## Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-We truly ❤️ pull requests!
-If you wish to help, you can learn more about how you can contribute to this project in the [contribution guide](https://github.com/veaos/veaos/blob/main/CONTRIBUTING.md).
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated** ❤️. you can learn more about how you can contribute to this project in the [contribution guide](https://github.com/veaos/veaos/blob/main/CONTRIBUTING.md).

 ## License
 This repository is available under the  [MIT License](https://github.com/veaos/veaos/blob/main/LICENSE).